Caisse DE Depot ET Placement DU Quebec Sells 17,400 Shares of Activision Blizzard, Inc. (NASDAQ:ATVI)

 Analyst Upgrades and Downgrades

 A number of research firms have recently commented on ATVI.
 TheStreet lowered Activision Blizzard from a “b” rating to a “c+” rating in a research report on Wednesday, September 21st.
-Robert W. Baird raised Activision Blizzard from a “neutral” rating to an “outperform” rating and set a $95.00 price target on the stock in a research report on Tuesday, November 22nd.
-Morgan Stanley raised Activision Blizzard from an “equal weight” rating to an “overweight” rating and set a $95.00 price target on the stock in a research report on Monday.
-StockNews.com raised Activision Blizzard from a “hold” rating to a “buy” rating in a research report on Friday, November 11th.
-Finally, JPMorgan Chase & Co. dropped their price target on Activision Blizzard from $95.00 to $86.00 in a research report on Monday.
+JPMorgan Chase & Co. dropped their price target on Activision Blizzard from $95.00 to $86.00 in a research report on Monday.
+MKM Partners raised Activision Blizzard from a “neutral” rating to a “buy” rating and set a $95.00 price target on the stock in a research report on Tuesday, November 15th.
+Truist Financial raised Activision Blizzard from a “hold” rating to a “buy” rating and raised their price target for the stock from $79.00 to $81.00 in a research report on Monday.
+Finally, Atlantic Securities raised Activision Blizzard from a “neutral” rating to an “overweight” rating and dropped their price target for the stock from $95.00 to $84.00 in a research report on Thursday, September 15th.
 Five equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $93.11.

 Activision Blizzard Profile